-The chart below provides broad program descriptions as a guideline to the applicant.
+The following categories and priorities provide a guideline to the applicant.
 When applying, category selection should be based on the program's content, not necessarily on the type of organization.
 For example, if a human services organization is providing after-school tutoring to children at risk for academic failure, the application should be submitted in the education category.